IsmarSuceska/PP-app/README.md

 - First raw code which was created on site to speed up the process.
 - Formula used will be inocorporated later on
 - This code was pilot project for this application

+ADMIN_SRCIPT.py
+- Program for employees
+- Update the storage
+- Insert the new product with the price

+USER_SCRIPT.py

+- "Front" part.
+- User experience.
+- Presentation of available product.

 VERSIONS: